ekedonald/HNG-11/Stage-1/README.md

 password_file="/var/secure/user_passwords.csv"
  ```

- `input_file="$1"`: Assigns the first positional parameter to **input_file** which represents the file containing the employees usernames and group names.

- `log_file="/var/log/user_management.log"`: Sets the path where actions will be logged.

-`password_file="/var/secure/user_passwords.csv"`: Sets the path where the passwords will be logged.

 #### 4. Create Log & Password Files With File Permissions If They Do Not Exist

+`touch $log_file`: Creates a log file. `mkdir -p /var/secure`: Creates the directory where the password files will be stored. `touch $password_file`: Creates a password file. `chmod 600 $password_file`: Assigns read and write permissions to only the user.

 ```sh
 touch $log_file